JimDunphy/DockerZimbraRHEL8/README.md

 ## 🚀 Quick Start

 This project includes a single unified `docker.sh` script that handles both building and running the Docker container.
+It exists do test and debug zimbra installation scripts and or the zimbra build environment.
+It can install any zimbra release and updates.
+I use it to debug some forum questions where their envionment is messed up and I am attempting to replicate it to see how zimbra's install or build scripts behave.
+When the container terminates, all changes made to it are gone.
+I then repeat the docker.sh --run to start fresh (note: you may have to docker rm zimbra if you have had previous runs).

 ### 0. Clone the repository
 ```bash